arturmpinho/Dusty-Lantern/README.md

 1. I want to see second-hand articles of my interest
 1. I want to place bids on auctions of my interest
-1. I want to have a a good overview of the most poplar auctions
+1. I want to have a a good overview of the most popular auctions
 1. I want to add to a watchlist the auctions I want to follow/participate
 1. I want to have a full overview of how much I will pay for the won auction
 1. I want to see my outstanding open balance